SLMillar/hobby-selector/en/step_1.md

 ### Upgrade your project

-You can upgrade your project to make it more engaging by doing the following:
+You can upgrade your project to make it more engaging by:

 + Add more hobbies so you can have a wider range to choose from.
 Remember to:
   + Add a different symbol to display for each activity
   + Increase the number of `else if... then` blocks so you can add more icons
   + Increase the random range to more than three to match the number of added hobbies
-+ Add a timer countdown to track each hobby you complete.